fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     let (Default "random citizen" name) = None // name = "random citizen" let (Default "random citizen" name) = Some "Steve" // name = "Steve"

-*Single-case active patterns* can be thought of as a simple way to convert data to a new form.

 ### Complete active patterns

     let (|Even|Odd|) i =